lynchs61/Mathematica-Test-Runner/README.md

                       corresponds to each TestReportObject.
       'tap'         - The TAP reporter emits lines for a Test-Anything-Protocol consumer.
+      'junit'       - Results are given in the JUnit format

 ## Examples
 To run the tests in the `test` directory: